-Professor University of Wisconsin; Director, Center for Investigating Healthy Minds
+Professor; Director, Center for Healthy Minds, University of Wisconsin-Madison

-The climate of schools is something that can be sensed by a careful observer and it seems that such careful observers are pretty confident in their assessments of the given climate, yet it's a challenge to assess this in a more scholarly way with scientific objectives or purposes.
-This kind of challenge is found across many different research areas where the more subtle aspects of human experience are the target of study.
-It's what we might call the aggregate interpersonal activity in an organizational setting - in this case, the school; how to effectively harness that for measurement purposes is a challenge.
+The climate of schools is something that can be sensed by a careful observer, yet it's a challenge to assess these climates in a more scholarly way with scientific objectives or purposes.
+We encounter this challenge across many different research areas where the more subtle aspects of human experience are the target of study.
+We consider school climates to be the aggregate of interpersonal activity in an organizational setting - in this case, the school, but how to effectively harness that for measurement purposes is a challenge.

-When alluding to our work on emotional styles, here we can at least say that any aggregate group of individuals is going to be comprised of people that vary in their emotional styles, and that variation is important in the sense that effective groups are groups of people who differ in their emotional styles.
+When alluding to our work on emotional styles, including resilience, outlook, social intuition, self-awareness, sensitivity to context, and attention, we can at least say that any aggregate group of individuals comprises people who vary in their emotional styles.
+And I think we should embrace differences in emotional styles.
 It would not be particularly helpful to have a large group of people all with the same emotional styles because then the opportunities for emotional diversity would not be present.

 Organizations tend to benefit from such diversity.
 However, it's surely possible that emotional styles of individuals can be assessed, but I'm not sure that would be particularly helpful in making inferences about the climate, since climate is an emergent property of a group.
 Even if you knew everyone's emotional style, for all the individuals that constituted the group, I'm not convinced that at this point in time we would be able to say much that's meaningful about the aggregate.
 So, as I started out saying: it is a challenge.
 I'm not sure what the best approach is other than having independent observers rating the climate and looking for consistency across observers.
-When we assess kids, we take aggregate scores across observers: we'll have the teachers report on the child, the parents report on the child and the child reporting on her- or himself, and we will often take an aggregate across those different observers.
+When we assess kids, we take aggregate scores across observers: We'll have the teachers report on the child, the parents report on the child and the child reporting on her- or himself, and we will often take an aggregate across those different observers.

 Our approach to cultivating a nurturing climate is using secular versions of contemplative practices to cultivate warm-heartedness, mindfulness, and kindness.
-In terms of how this may relate to the kinds of questions that you have, I think what we can say is that in the schools that we've worked in, which is primarily public schools and mostly in low income districts, what we've found is that as a critical mass of teachers and staff begin to take on these practices and take on this kind of cue, that these are trainable skills.
+In terms of how this may relate to the kinds of questions that you have, I think what we can say is that in the schools that we've worked in, which is primarily public schools and mostly in low income districts, we've found that as a critical mass of teachers and staff begin to take on these practices, that these are trainable skills.
 Then there really can be a dramatic change in climate.
-One school we worked with is an elementary school that had the highest suspension rate of all the schools in Madison and now in the last two years there have been zero suspension - so the change is dramatic.
-I think it, at least in part, this has to do with this critical mass of staff personnel who are engaged in these practices and who are showing up in a different way.
+One school we worked with is an elementary school that had the highest suspension rate of all the schools in Madison, and now in the last two years there has been zero suspensions - so the change is dramatic.
+In part, this has to do with this critical mass of staff personnel who are engaged in these practices and who are showing up in a different way.
 This is certainly something that has impacted our formal sense of climate.
 But again, we really don't have any great measures of climate.
 We have lots of measures of specific classroom climate but not the overall school climate.